Evey Hammond: Character differences

 Evey is not introduced as a would-be teenage prostitute, although she is supposedly on her way to a sexual encounter with Gordon Deitrich (here, a popular talk show host at the network) when she is caught and nearly raped by Fingermen during the city curfew, being subsequently rescued by V.

 Evey's trust of V develops quicker in the novel, but a more romantic angle is developed in the film.

 The background of her family is changed.
 In the film, she has an older brother who is killed by a virus that was secretly developed from the experiments on V and other inmates at Larkhill.
 Her parents become political activists and participate in anti-government protests.
 The Hammonds are arrested by the Fingermen and die in Belmarsh prison (Evey's mother starves to death during a hunger strike, while her father is shot by British soldiers during an assault on the prison).
 Evey's last memory of her mother is of watching her head being covered by a black bag as she is dragged away.
 Suddenly orphaned, Evey is sent to a child reclamation camp, "re-educated" and released back into society.

-In the comic book series, V abandons Evey after he kills Lilliman; in the film, she runs away from V after attempting to betray him to Lilliman, then goes to Deitrich for protection.
-Evey does form a relationship with Deitrich, but the two do not become lovers, as he is homosexual.
+In the comic book series, V abandons Evey after he kills Lilliman; in the film, she runs away from V after attempting to betray him to Lilliman, then goes to Gordon Deitrich for protection.
+Evey does form a relationship with Dietrich, but the two do not become lovers, as he is homosexual.
 (Deitrich's arranged liaisons with female co-workers are a ruse to deflect suspicions about his sexual orientation, since homosexuality is illegal.)
-Soon after, however Dietrich is mercilessly beaten by Party Leader Peter Creedy as he raids Deitrich's home and captures him, official revenge for satirising the Chancellor on television.
+Soon after, however Deitrich is arrested and mercilessly beaten by Party Leader Peter Creedy as the Fingermen raid Deitrich's home as part of official revenge for Dietrich having satirised the Chancellor on television.
 V gets to Evey before Creedy does and captures her himself, though she is led to believe she's in the hands of the Fingermen.
 The ensuing sequences involving the torture Evey undergoes, the inspiration she finds in Valerie's letters, with her character's transformation, are all taken from the graphic novel.